where all the fun happens

 All of our early years staff are well qualified and highly experienced in all aspects of early years provision.
 Our team are dedicated and very hard-working; they……

-• Work with the children all day every day, following their interests and enabling them to learn through play, without them knowing
+- Work with the children all day every day, following their interests and enabling them to learn through play.

-• Invite parent involvement though Tapestry, catch-ups and meetings
+- Invite parent involvement though Tapestry, stay and play sessions, catch-ups and meetings

-Our administrator is a former parent, and has a wealth of experience and knowledge.
-The management committee is made up of volunteer parents who have children that attend Pre-school; they are fully committed to helping provide the best care for your, and their own, children.
+Our Business Manager is a former parent, and has a wealth of experience and knowledge.
+The management committee is made up of volunteers that have links to the children that attend Pre-school; they are fully committed to helping provide the best care for your, and their own, children.

 Community involvement